imagej/imagej.github.io/_pages/User_Schindelin.md

 After an exciting hackathon, you almost always have to take a few breaths for a couple of weeks.
 In other words, you are no longer as productive, and if you are a workaholic like me, you fall into a depression.

 It helped much to stay in contact and chat frequently.
 I did that a lot, especially with Albert, who kept improving TrakEM2.
 He also asked me constantly: "Johannes, have you tried it yet?
-You'll like it, it has a lot of features\!"
+You'll like it, it has a lot of features!"

 But I hadn't.